Frequently Asked Questions

 Where can I find salary information on nonprofit employees?

 Charities report salary information on the Form 990 in several places.
 (Please see our data dictionaries for a description of variables contained here.)

 - Part II (Statement of Functional Expenses) lists total organizational expenditures on salaries, wages, and benefits and allocates them by program services, management and fundraising expenses.

 - Part V (Officers, Directors and Key Employees) lists titles and amounts of compensation.
 A key employee is any person having responsibilities or power similar to those of officers, directors or trustees.
 Department managers are not considered key employees.

 - Schedule A (Part I) lists the five highest paid employees that are paid more than $50,000 per year, other than officers, directors or trustees.

 There are several other sources of information on nonprofit employee salaries.

 Do you keep nonprofit employment statistics?

 Yes.
 However, the Form 990 has only required the number of employees to be listed since 1997.
-Our NCCS/PRI National Nonprofit Research Database includes this variable, but no historical data are available from the Form 990 data.

 Additional sources for this information include: